sudar/posts-by-tag/readme.txt

 [posts-by-tag tags = "tag1, tag2"]

 All the parameters that are accepted by the template tag can also be used in the shortcode

+#### Caching

+Note that the Plugin caches the db queries only when it is used as a widget.
+If you are going to use the template tag or use shortcode, then you have to cache it yourself.

 #### Styling using CSS